Generlate/model_generator/contributing.md

 ## "Decision Making" Process

-Whether a pull request is merged into EelBlue Core rests with the repository maintainers.
+Whether a pull request is merged into Generlate Core rests with the repository maintainers.

-Maintainers will take into consideration if a patch is in line with the general principles of EelBlue; meets the minimum standards for inclusion; and will take into account the consensus among frequent contributors.
+Maintainers will take into consideration if a patch is in line with the general principles of Generlate; meets the minimum standards for inclusion; and will take into account the consensus among frequent contributors.

 In general, all pull requests must:

-* have a clear use case, fix a demonstrable bug or serve the greater good of EelBlue;
+* have a clear use case, fix a demonstrable bug or serve the greater good of Generlate;
 * be peer reviewed;
 * have functional tests;
 * follow code style guidelines;